 You start blaming yourself, feeling you are not pushing hard enough, not training long enough, maybe eating too much between exercising.
 Soon your life is just an endless worry about weight, exercise and avoiding too much food.

 Meanwhile, others who do lose weight, often find they are still not happy on the inside, not even after all that work.
 This is because after years of feeling less than, being bullied and shunned the transformation feels false and their inside world is unable to relate to their outside world.
 Years of pain and trauma cannot be exercised away.
 This is often the moment that people give up and stop their diet and training, lose what they worked so hard for only to start all over again a few months later.

-This cycle is something not many people can break, and only a few are aware that counselling is an option that can help break it.
+This cycle is something not many people can break, and only a few are aware that counseling is an option that can help break it.
 It is understandable that a person who has been or at least felt judged all his or her life may find it difficult to seek help.
 Understandable because some might have met, in the past, with unsympathetic doctors or others in the “care” industry who were not as caring as they could have been.
-Physicians who blamed everything on weight in a sour faced dismissive way, gynaecologists who gleefully “punished” you with an unnecessary internal examination because they simply could not “reach through all that blubber”.
+Physicians who blamed everything on weight in a sour-faced dismissive way, gynecologists who gleefully “punished” you with an unnecessary internal examination because they simply could not “reach through all that blubber”.
 Yes.
 This abuse happens every day.

-The support and advice of a counsellor can break years of bad programming you may have internalised.
+The support and advice of a counselor can break years of bad programming you may have internalized.
 It can help you reclaim your self-esteem, aiding you to either accept yourself as you are, or help you find a way to lose weight on your terms.